vplentz/deepLearningWithPython/README.md

 # deepLearningWithPython
-This is are some implementations that can be found in the book "Deep learning with Python - François Chollet".
+In this repository you'll find implementations of the book "Deep learning with Python - François Chollet".